An Excerpt from active measures: part ii

 Taghavi flipped back to the cover and showed him.
 “The Guns of August,” he said.

 “I do.”
 He removed his glasses.
-“My father was an oilfield worker—illiterate, barely able to read even the Quran—and I was determined to be nothing like him.
+“My father was an oilfield worker—illiterate, barely able to read even the Quran—and in my youthful angst, I was determined to be nothing like him.
 I taught myself the summer before university.
-Besides, all the best chemical engineering textbooks are in English.”
+All the best chemical engineering textbooks are in English, anyhow.”

 “Is it a novel?”